-- 1. Any amounts above plan maximums; - 2.
-Any amounts above the maximum allowed amount (MAA) (out-of-network only); See description for maximum allowed amount (MAA) under Definitions. - 3.
-Medical expenses not covered by the plan; - 4.
-Penalty for non-pre-certification for out-of-network providers;
+- Any amounts above plan maximums; - Any amounts above the MAA (out-of-network only); See description for maximum allowed amount (MAA) under Definitions. - Medical expenses not covered by the plan; - Penalty for non-pre-certification for out-of-network providers.